Hydra-Education/hydra-education.github.io/README.md

-# hydra-education.github.io
+# Hydra Education Test Download
-Hydra Education github pages site for the public [OFFICIAL]
+Thank you for supporting the project!